Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-mocking-data.md

-- Start Date: (fill me in with today's date, YYYY-MM-DD)
+- Start Date: 2022-02-23
-- Members: (fill me with the names of the RFC creators)
+- Members: Saúl Regalado
 - RFC PR: (leave this empty)

 # Summary

-Brief explanation of the feature.
+Use the faker.js library to mock data, since it has several properties that generate data similar to what is expected in everyday use of the system.

 # Basic example

-If the proposal involves a new or changed API, include a basic code example.
-Omit this section if it's not applicable.
+- faker.name.firstName() ---->  Cameron

+- faker.phone.phoneNumber() —-->  +1 291-299-0192

+- console.log(
+    faker.fake('{{name.lastName}}, {{name.firstName}} {{name.suffix}}')
+  );

 # Motivation

+In order to guarantee the correct develope of all data processing, the need arises to test the implementations, with data as close as reality we can generate:

-Why are we doing this?
-What use cases does it support?
-What is the expected outcome?
+- Check if it is the expected data type.

-Please focus on explaining the motivation so that if this RFC is not accepted, the motivation could be used to develop alternative solutions.
-In other words, enumerate the constraints you are trying to solve without coupling them too closely to the solution you have in mind.
+- The correct process is applied to each of the data.
+- Measure the performance of the application, if the process is applied effectively.

 # Detailed design